A customer asks

 Depending on the size and type of file this varies.
 Just hit the Reload button or refresh the browser page after a minute or two and you should see the thumbnails appear.

-Note: Video's can take quite a while to process - they are big files - so be patient :)
+Can take quite a while to process - they are big files - so be patient :)